A polynomial dimension-dependence analysis of Bramble--Pasciak--Xu preconditioners

-The importance of BPX preconditioners has been newly recognized recently in connection with the development of quantum algorithms for solving large-scale linear systems (see, e.g.,~\cite{Ambainis:2012,CKS:2017,HHL:2008}), which have the potential to provide exponential speedup over classical algorithms.
+The importance of BPX preconditioners has been newly recognized recently in connection with the development of quantum algorithms for solving large-scale linear systems (see, e.g.,~\cite{Ambainis:2012,CKS:2017,HHL:2009}), which have the potential to provide exponential speedup over classical algorithms.
 In particular, quantum algorithms have been applied to finite element methods for solving various numerical PDEs; see, e.g.,~\cite{JLY:2025a,JLY:2025b,MP:2016}.

-Since the performance of these quantum algorithms depends strongly on the condition number of the target linear system, BPX preconditioners were incorporated into quantum finite element solvers in~\cite{DP:2025,JLMY:2025} to address this issue.
-Notably, in~\cite[Remark~6.6]{DP:2025} and~\cite[Remark~5.11]{JLMY:2025}, it was observed that if the condition number of the BPX-preconditioned system depends only polynomially on the spatial dimension, then the corresponding quantum schemes would achieve exponential speedup with respect to the dimension compared to classical methods.
-These observations highlight the importance of analyzing the dimension dependence of BPX preconditioners, which is the main goal of this paper.
+Since the performance of these quantum algorithms depends strongly on the condition number of the target linear system, BPX preconditioners were incorporated into quantum finite element solvers in~\cite{BK:2020,DP:2025} and~\cite{JLMY:2025} in the tensor-product $\mathbb{Q}_1$ setting and the simplicial $\mathbb{P}_1$ setting, respectively, to address this issue.
+Motivated by the questions raised in~\cite{DP:2025,JLMY:2025} in the context of quantum algorithms, we carry out a dimension-explicit spectral analysis of BPX preconditioners.

-In this paper, we study the dimension dependence of BPX preconditioners~\cite{BPX:1990,Xu:1989}, providing answers to questions raised in~\cite{DP:2025,JLMY:2025} in the context of quantum algorithms.
-Namely, we prove that the condition number of BPX-preconditioned systems arising from continuous, piecewise linear finite element methods in high dimensions depends on the spatial dimension only polynomially.
+In this paper, we prove that the condition number of BPX-preconditioned systems arising from continuous, piecewise linear finite element methods in high dimensions depends on the spatial dimension only polynomially.
 To achieve this, we first carefully derive the dimension dependence of several fundamental tools in finite element analysis, including the Bramble--Hilbert lemma~\cite{BH:1970}, trace inequalities, and inverse inequalities~\cite{BS:2008,Ciarlet:2002}, whereas most of the existing literature does not explicitly track this dependence.